A knife attack on three people at a Tube station is being treated as a terrorist incident, police have said.

-Shocking video footage posted online shows a large pool of blood spattered across the floor of the ticket hall as a man, believed to be 29, is seen threatening other passengers in the station.
+Shocking video footage posted online shows a large pool of blood spattered across the floor of the ticket hall as a man is seen threatening other passengers in the station.

-A man believed to be aged 56 suffered knife wounds which were serious but not believed to be life threatening while two other people sustained minor injuries in Saturday's attack.
+One man has suffered serious knife wounds while two other people sustained minor injuries in Saturday's attack.

 Commander Richard Walton, who leads the Met's Counter Terrorism Command, said: "We are treating this as a terrorist incident.
 I would urge the public to remain calm, but alert and vigilant.

 "The threat from terrorism remains at severe, which means that a terrorist attack is highly likely."

 A spokeswoman for 10 Downing Street said: "There is an ongoing police investigation into tonight's attack in London.
 We are monitoring the situation closely as further details emerge."